Big Head Todd and the Monsters: 2007-present

-In June 2007, BHTM recorded their annual charity show to raise money for autism research at the Red Rocks Amphitheatre in Colorado.
+In June 2007, the band recorded their annual charity show to raise money for autism research at the Red Rocks Amphitheatre in Colorado.
 The recordings were sold on USB flash drives at the merchandise stands after the performance.

-BHTM toured in the summer of 2008.
-The extended tour was in support of the July release of their eighth studio album All The Love You Need.
+The band toured in the summer of 2008 in support of the July release of their eighth studio album, All The Love You Need.
 In 2010, Big Head Todd and the Monsters returned to the studio to record Rocksteady.
-It featured "Beast of Burden" as originally recorded by The Rolling Stones and "Smokestack Lightning" written by Howlin' Wolf.
+It featured covers of "Beast of Burden" as originally recorded by The Rolling Stones and "Smokestack Lightning", written by Howlin' Wolf.

 The band returned to the studio again in 2011 to record a new project under the name Big Head Blues Club.
 The album 100 Years of Robert Johnson celebrated the songs of the late blues singer and musician Robert Johnson.
 The Big Head Todd and the Monsters members were accompanied by B. B. King, Charlie Musselwhite, Cedric Burnside, David "Honeyboy" Edwards, Hubert Sumlin, Ruthie Foster, and Lightnin' Malcolm.
 Big Head Todd and the Monsters have also played shows under the name Big Head Blues Club and have invited some of the other musicians featured on the album to perform with them.

 They performed in the Denver Broncos Super Bowl 50 Championship Parade and in Indianapolis at the Vogue on February 9, 2016, using the Instagram hashtag #denver2indy to celebrate the dual event.

 On November 3, 2017, the band released its eleventh studio album, New World Arisin.

-Big Head Todd and the Monsters are still touring to date.
-Todd Park Mohr confirmed that the band has recently had the most success with selling more tickets to live shows than they ever have.
-They have released three singles including the songs "Crush" being released on November 13, 2023, "Her Way Out" on January 8, 2024, and "Thunderbird" on March 29, 2024.
+The band released the singles "Crush" on November 13, 2023, "Her Way Out" on January 8, 2024, and "Thunderbird" on March 29, 2024.